CCreativeCND/BatBox/README.md

 ## File Descriptions
 ### Matrix.bat
-This looks like a computer matrix, as it displays 10 sets of random numbers in the color green.
+This looks like a computer matrix, as it displays random numbers in the color green.
+You can pick two variations when you start the file.

 ### Password Protected Command Prompt (PPCMD)
 This is a command prompt where you need to register an "account" to log in to the command prompt.
 After you register, you can log in and use the command prompt.
 This file stores data in `%APPDATA%/ppcmd`.